-3 Add the correct punctuation, including capital letters, in the sentences below.
+3 Add the correct punctuation and capital letters in the sentences below.

-- 1 visitors to china should remember not to give a clock as a present - 2 these customs are common in muslim countries such as saudi arabia - 3 she started work for microsoft in july 2005 - 4 i went to university in geneva in switzerland - 5 we took a taxi from york station to the royal york hotel in the city centre - 6 this is a photo of me on wall street when we visited new york last summer - 7 the red cross works throughout the world not just in third world countries - 8 she hopes to compete for france in the european championships in august
+- 1 visitors to china should remember not to give a clock as a present - 2 these customs are common in muslim countries such as saudi arabia - 3 she started work for microsoft in july 2016 - 4 i went to university in geneva in switzerland - 5 we took a taxi from york station to the royal york hotel in the city centre - 6 this is a photo of me on wall street when we visited new york last summer - 7 the red cross works together with governments and other organisations worldwide - 8 she hopes to compete for france in the european championships in august

-- 1 Underline the correct article: a/an, the or (no article). - 1 This test measures a/the/ concentration of acid in a/the/ stomach. - 2 It took an/the/ incredibly long time for the results to be announced. - 3 There have been an/the/ improvements in a/the/ quality as well as an/the/ efficiency. - 4 A/The/- high percentage of businesses fail in the first year. - 5 The study found that a/the/ significant number of homes had two cars. - 6 This shows a/the/ sharp decline in a/the/ proportion of aid allocated to health. - 7 He studied the role of an/the/ extended family in caring for older people. - 8 These reforms have succeeded to a/the/- certain extent. - 9 All children should receive a/the/- basic education. - 10 The HR department deals with a/the/- recruitment of new staff. - 11 What is althel significance of these figures? - 12 She has an/the/- excellent communication skills. - 2 The text below contains a number of mistakes with articles (the, a/an) and capital letters.
+- 1 Underline the correct article: a/an, the or (no article). - 1 This test measures a/the/ concentration of acid in a/the/ stomach. - 2 It took an/the/ incredibly long time for the results to be announced. - 3 There have been an/the/ improvements in a/the/ quality as well as an/the/ efficiency. - 4 A/The/- high percentage of businesses fail in the first year. - 5 The study found that a/the/ significant number of homes had two cars. - 6 This shows a/the/ sharp decline in a/the/ proportion of aid allocated to health. - 7 He studied the role of an/the/ extended family in caring for older people. - 8 These reforms have succeeded to a/the/- certain extent. - 9 All children should receive a/the/ basic education. - 10 The HR department deals with a/the/ recruitment of new staff. - 11 What is a/the/ significance of these figures? - 12 She has an/the/ excellent communication skills. - 2 The text below contains a number of mistakes with articles (the, a/an) and capital letters.
 Find the mistakes and correct them.

 The UN High Commissioner for Refugees (UNHCR) was established on 14 december, 1950.
 It was set up to protect refugees throughout World and to help in resolution of refugee problems.
-It has its headquarters in geneva, switzerland, but the Organisation has a staff of around 6,540 in 116 countries.
+It has its headquarters in geneva, switzerland, but the Organisation has a staff of around 16,800 in 134 countries.
 Its main aim is to safeguard rights and well-being of refugees.
-Large proportion of the 20.8 million people which UNHCR helps are in third world, especially in countries in africa and asia.
-More than a quarter of the world's refugees, however, are in europe and united states, many of them seeking asylum.
+Large proportion of the 25.9 million refugees UNHCR helps have left countries experiencing war and unrest, especially in africa and the middle east.
+Around 80% of the world's refugees live in countries neighbouring their home country.
+In 2020, turkey, pakistan and uganda were the top three host nations.